MartinThoma/MartinThoma.github.io/_posts/2013-07-04-graphic-filters.md

 By the way, you can check if a website is currently accessing your webcam (with Google Chrome):

-{% caption align="aligncenter" width="370" caption="Webcam indicator on tab in Google Chrome" url="../images/2013/07/webcam-red-dot.png" alt="Webcam indicator on tab in Google Chrome" title="" height="125" class="size-full wp-image-72811" %}
+{% caption align="aligncenter" width="370" caption="Webcam indicator on tab in Google Chrome" url="../images/2013/07/webcam-red-dot.png" alt="Webcam indicator on tab in Google Chrome"  height="125" class="size-full wp-image-72811" %}

 If you want to use these examples from your Android phone, you might have to enable getUserMedia.
 To do this, enable "Web RTC" in "chrome://flags":
-{% caption align="aligncenter" width="180" caption="Enamble Web-RTC in Chrome for Android" url="../images/2013/07/enable-webrtc-180x300.png" alt="Enamble Web-RTC in Chrome for Android" title="" height="300" class="size-medium wp-image-73191" %}
+{% caption align="aligncenter" width="180" caption="Enamble Web-RTC in Chrome for Android" url="../images/2013/07/enable-webrtc-180x300.png" alt="Enamble Web-RTC in Chrome for Android"  height="300" class="size-medium wp-image-73191" %}